CMU-IDS-2020/fp-mythbusters/Report.md

-We were surprised to see a weak negative relationship (-0.07) between county population size and cumulative number of covid cases per 100K people, given some of the early news articles that suggested a positive correlation between population density and covid cases.
+We were surprised to see a weak negative relationship (-0.07) between county population size and cumulative number of covid cases per 100K people, given some of the early news articles that suggested a positive correlation between population density and covid cases (Appendix B and C).
 When we look at the correlations within individual states, we find that they are not consistent.
 Florida shows a negative correlation (-0.11), California and New York show positive correlations (0.13 and 0.59), and Washington seems to show virtually no correlation (-0.01) for these variables.
 So ultimately we conclude that population size is not an indicative feature for predicting covid susceptibility.

 The Bureau of Labor and Statistics (Bureau) has suggested that the ability to work from home (telework) is a hidden variable in estimating covid’s impact [[6](https://www.bls.gov/opub/mlr/2020/article/ability-to-work-from-home.htm)].